leotgo/unity-articles/new-features-faster/README.md

 However, imagine that we had 12 other UI elements and 5 different enemy AI implementations that used Speed as a float.
 Some of those components used at least 3 other properties from `PlayerMotor`, which were all changed during our Quake movement implementation.
 A few changed properties in `PlayerMotor` quickly caused things to spiral out of control, and now we have to fix a ton of components.

-While we were fixing all of these, **Junior the Legendary Elite Programming Prodigy** from our team just finished his ultimate implementation of Quake movement.
+While we were fixing all of these **Junior, the "Legendary Elite Programming Prodigy"** from our team just finished his ultimate implementation of Quake movement.
 Your boss is impressed and gave him a 120% raise, and all the while your UI components and AI agents stopped working again, since he changed all the properties in the `PlayerMotor` class.

 Now we have `relativeVel3D_f`, from the `VelocityComposite3D` class.
 Of course, we also have the `m_fric_speed_x`, `m_fric_speed_y` and `m_fric_speed_z` floats, and even a quaternion named `frameBasedRotationalSpeed_w`.

 **...
 What the hell should we even use?**

+---

 Let's take a moment to understand what is happening here.

-* We as UI implementers need to know implementation details about Juniuor's `PlayerMotor` implementation to calculate the speed.
+* We as UI implementers need to know implementation details about Junior's `PlayerMotor` implementation to calculate the speed.
 * This means that we will spend an insurmountable amount of time understanding his code;
 * All the UI and AI classes need to change because of `PlayerMotor`, since what they originally used was that simple float property;
 * Since the `PlayerMotor` class exposes a giant public interface to other classes, changes to isolated properties might cause unrelated components to start failing.

-What is happening here is that the code for all those UI components and AI agents is **heavily coupled** to our implementation of player movement.
+The code for all those UI components and AI agents is **heavily coupled** to our implementation of player movement.
 Any changes we make to movement will always break something, which makes our code really sensitive and wastes precious time we could use to implement **NEW FEATURES!**

 > How can we avoid this?